2014 Pacific typhoon season: Severe Tropical Storm Kammuri

-On September 23, a tropical depression had developed near the Mariana Islands and during the next day, the JTWC designated the system as 17W.
+On September 23, a tropical depression had developed near the Mariana Islands and during the next day, the JTWC designated the system as Tropical Depression 17W.
 At the same time, 17W had strengthened into Tropical Storm Kammuri.
 As the low-level circulation improved, Kammuri became more organized.
 With this, a large eye started to develop.
 On September 26, the JMA upgraded the system to a severe tropical storm and reached peak intensity with sustained winds of 95 km/h.
 By September 27, Kammuri started to interact with a frontal system as it started to weaken back into a tropical storm.
 The JTWC issued its final advisory on September 29 as they stated it had become extratropical.
 Though, the JMA tracked Kammuri until early the next day.
 Kammuri's remnants exited the basin and was last monitored late on October 1.

 Typhoon Phanfone (Neneng)

 On September 26, a large area of convection persisted well west of the International Date Line.
 At the same time, JTWC had classified it as a tropical disturbance.
 The JMA classified this to a tropical depression on September 28, while the JTWC designated it as 18W the next day.
 On September 29, 18W intensified into Tropical Storm Phanfone, due to very favorable conditions and intense thunderstorms rich with convection surrounding the storm's center.
 Due to these factors, Phanfone continued displaying signs of intensification later that day.
 Phanfone strengthened into a minimal typhoon late on September 30.
 But due to warm sea-surface temperatures and very favorable environments, Phanfone underwent rapid deepening on October 1.
 The next day, Phanfone strengthened into a category 4 typhoon.
 However, the storm then weakened to a category 3.
 This is due to its eye replacing the old one and undergoing a minor eyewall replacement cycle, although the JTWC upgraded Phanfone to a category 4 again late on October 3.
 At the same time, Phanfone entered the PAR, with PAGASA assigning the name Neneng, although the storm exited the basin several hours later.
 On October 4, Phanfone reached its peak intensity, with the JTWC classifying it as a super typhoon.
 The storm steadily weaked as it approached Japan, and after it affected Japan, the JTWC issued its last advisory on the system on October 6, as it tracked northeastwards and extremely affected by strong vertical wind shear.

+Phanfone affected the Formula One 2014 Japanese Grand Prix, bringing strong winds and heavy rainfall which made the track surface wet and significantly reduced visibility.
+Because of this, the race had to be red flagged twice; the first time because the torrential rain made conditions too treacherous to race in and the second time because of a fatal accident involving Jules Bianchi, which was partially caused by the wet track conditions.
+Agricultural damage in Japan was calculated at ¥7.7 billion (US$70.7 million), while total economic losses nationwide were estimated at ¥10.5 billion (US$100 million) by Aon Benfield.